Unraveling mechanisms of drug resistance: APOBEC3A as a genomic and post-transcriptional driver of treatment resistance in pancreatic cancer

 The ADRIP study will utilize murine and human models for A3A to unravel for the first time whether A3A plays a dominant role in increasing ITH in PDAC (Aim 1).

-1. Aim 1: Investigate the role of A3A in increasing ITH in PDAC.
+1. Aim 1: Determine the role of A3A in increasing ITH in PDAC.

 2. Aim 2: Elucidate whether A3A-mediated genomic or post-translational modifications drive pre-existing and acquired KRAS inhibitor resistance.

-3. Aim 3: Apply a multi-omics approach to identify novel regulators of A3A that could serve as therapeutic targets.
+3. Aim 3: Identify novel regulators of A3A that could serve as therapeutic targets using a multi-omics approach.

 Clinical Implications